devlongs/staking-service/README.md

 # Staking Service

-This repository contains the implementation for the Stakeway Technical Assessment.

 - **Section 1: Backend API** – A lightweight Go backend that manages staking operations using SQLite.
 It provides endpoints for health, staking, and rewards.
 This section features dependency injection, structured logging, graceful shutdown, unit testing, and containerization.
   **(Section 1 is available on the master branch.)**